 Generating new concepts (unconstrained).
 In addition to generating new exemplars of a particular concept, GNS can generate new character concepts altogether, unconditioned on training images.
 Whereas the BPL model uses a complicated procedure for unconditional generation that involves a preliminary inference step and a supplemental nonparametric model, GNS generates new concepts by sampling directly from the type prior $P(\psi)$ .
-Moreover, the resulting GNS productions posses more of the correlation structure and character complexity found in human drawings compared to either the raw BPL prior (Fig 1) or the supplemental nonparametric prior [24].
-In Fig. 4b we show a grid of 36 new character concepts sampled from our generative model at reduced temperature setting T = 0.5 [5].
+Moreover, the resulting GNS productions capture more of the structure found in real characters than either the raw BPL prior (Fig 1, 4b) or the supplemental nonparametric BPL prior [29].
+In Fig. 4b we show a grid of 36 new character concepts sampled from our generative model at reduced temperature setting T = 0.5 (Appendix A.2).
 The model produces characters in multiple distinct styles, with some having more angular, line-based structure and others relying on complex curves.
-In Appendix Fig. A13, we show a larger set of characters sampled from GNS, plotted in a topologically-organized grid alongside a corresponding grid of "nearest neighbor" training examples.
+In Appendix Fig. A14, we show a larger set of characters sampled from GNS, plotted in a topologically-organized grid alongside a corresponding grid of "nearest neighbor" training examples.
 In many cases, samples from the model have a distinct style and are visually dissimilar from their nearest Omniglot neighbor.

 Marginal image likelihoods.
 As a final evaluation, we computed likelihoods of held-out character images by marginalizing over the latent type and token variables of GNS to estimate $P(I) = \int P(\psi, \theta, I) \partial \psi \partial \theta$ .
-We hypothesized that our causal generative model of handwriting concepts would yield better test likelihoods compared to deep generative models trained directly on image pixels.
-As detailed in Appendix C, under the minimal assumption that our K posterior parses represent sharply peaked modes of the joint density, we can obtain an approximate lower bound on the marginal P(I) by using Laplace's method to estimate the integral around each mode and summing the resulting integrals.
-In Table 3, we report average log-likelihood (LL) bounds obtained from GNS for a random subset of 1000 evaluation images, compared against test LL bounds from both the SG [38] and the VHE [19] models.
+We hypothesized that our causal generative model of character concepts would yield better test likelihoods compared to deep generative models trained directly on image pixels.
+As detailed in Appendix D, under the minimal assumption that our K posterior parses represent sharply peaked modes of the joint density, we can obtain an approximate lower bound on the marginal P(I) by using Laplace's method to estimate the integral around each mode and summing the resulting integrals.
+In Table 3, we report average log-likelihood (LL) bounds obtained from GNS for a random subset of 1000 evaluation images, compared against test LL bounds from both the SG [43] and the VHE [21] models.
 Our GNS model performs stronger than each alternative, reporting the best overall log-likelihood per dimension.